bschmae/ml-from-scratch/models/tic_tac_toe/README.md

     always zero.

     It is a 3x3 turn based game between two players.
 The game ends when:
-    - One player aligns trhee symbols horizaontally, vertically, or diagonally.
+    - One player aligns three symbols horizaontally, vertically, or diagonally.
     - All cells are filled (draw).

 2. State Representation
     A state in this context is the entire condition of the game at a moment in time

     The board is represented as a 3x3 grid or a 9-element array:
+    - 'O' for player O
     - 'X' for player X
-    - 'Y' for player Y
-    - ' ' for an empty cell
+    - '' for an empty cell

-    Whose turn it is: 'X' or 'Y'
+    Whose turn it is: 'O' or 'X'

     Each move leads to a new state.
 The full set of these states and transitions forms what’s called the state space.